 Recommended Manufacturers: Nektar, M-Audio, Akai, Novation, Korg, Roland.

 Digital Piano – Digital Pianos and Stage Pianos are designed to serve primarily as an alternative to the traditional acoustic piano, both in the way it feels to play and in the sound produced.
 They are intended to provide an accurate simulation of an acoustic piano.
 While digital pianos may sometimes fall short of a real piano in feel and sound, they nevertheless have other advantages over acoustic pianos.
 Digital pianos cost much less than an acoustic piano and most models are much smaller and lighter in weight than an acoustic piano.
 As well, digital pianos do not need to be tuned.
 Since digital pianos produce their sound electronically, the volume can be made louder or softer using a volume control.
 At the same time, most digital pianos can be played using headphones, which means that they are quiet enough for practicing in an apartment or flat.
-However, in my personal opinion, unless you are prepared to pay a considerable sum of money, digital pianos are still not quite the same as playing a real acoustic piano and as of yet do not produce the feel or have the natural response of a real acoustic.
+However, in my personal opinion, digital pianos are still not quite the same as playing a real acoustic piano and as of yet do not produce the feel or have the natural response of a real acoustic.